hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

                         Network: 10.20.0.0/16
 ```

-The domain names to be used for the nodes in the example network are shown in
+The domain names to be used in the example network are shown in the following
-the following table:
+table:

 | Entity      | Domain Name                |  Domain Name Alias      |
 |-------------|----------------------------|-------------------------|